 The goal of the immune system is to detect and eliminate harmful pathogens while maintaining a homeostatic relationship with beneficial microbes.
 Pathogens come in many forms—parasites, fungi, bacteria, and viruses—that must be flagged by the immune system as being harmful.
 The first line of defense is provided by the innate immune system, which comprises cells that detect pathogens through distinct pathogen-associated molecular patterns (PAMPs).
 PAMPs are found only in microbes but not in the host and are recognized by innate microbial sensors, collectively known as pattern recognition receptors (PRRs).
 PRRs consist of several families, each of which recognizes unique PAMPs associated with infections.
 Stimulating PRRs results in transcriptional activation of genes involved in innate defense as well as those that activate antigen-presenting cells for successful priming of "adaptive" T and B cell responses.
 Direct stimulation of antigen-presenting cells by PAMPs is required to elicit T cell immunity.
 Despite these advances, we know very little about how immune responses are generated during the course of a natural infection.
 Because most pathogens enter the human host through mucosal surfaces, understanding the rules that govern immunity at these sites is critical for the development of efficacious vaccines.

-Our research is focused on understanding how viral infections are recognized by innate immune cells, how signals downstream of the recognition event are translated into the generation of adaptive immunity, how commensal bacteria and endogenous viruses regulate our response to external ones, and what constitutes protective immunity at the site of pathogen encounter.
+Our research focuses on understanding how viral infections are recognized by innate immune cells, how signals downstream of the recognition event are translated into the generation of adaptive immunity, how commensal bacteria and endogenous viruses regulate our response to external ones, and what constitutes protective immunity at the site of pathogen encounter.

 Innate Recognition of Viral Infections